commercetools/nodejs/docs/cli/product-exporter.md

   --output, -o      Path to output                  [string] [default: "stdout"] --batchSize, -b   Amount of products to fetch for each API call (max: 500)
                                                           [number] [default: 20]
-  --expand, -e      Refrence field or fields to expand in the returned products
+  --expand, -e      Reference field or fields to expand in the returned products
-                                                                        [string]
+                                                                        [array]
-  --json, -j        Flag if products should be exported as `JSON` strings or
+  --exportType, -e  Flag if products should be exported as `JSON` strings or
-                    chunks                             [boolean] [default: true] --predicate       `Predicate` specifying characteristics of products to fetch [string] --staged, -s      Specify if all or published products should be fetched
+                    chunks [string] [choices: "json", "chunk"] [default: "json"] --predicate       `Predicate` specifying characteristics of products to fetch [string] --staged, -s      Specify if all or published products should be fetched